kennsarp/Vmware_17.6-kernel-module/README.md

    After installation, the script automatically downloads the appropriate VMware host modules and rebuilds them using the [bytium/vm-host-modules](https://github.com/bytium/vm-host-modules) repository.

 4. **Secure Boot Signing (Optional)**
    If Secure Boot is enabled, the script generates signing keys and signs the VMware kernel modules (`vmmon` and `vmnet`) to ensure that they load correctly on boot.
-The [Reddit post](https://www.reddit.com/r/Fedora/comments/1fnhfzd/fedora_40_host_with_vmware_workstation_pro_176/) provided valuable insights into solving this Secure Boot issue.
+This [Reddit post](https://www.reddit.com/r/Fedora/comments/1fnhfzd/fedora_40_host_with_vmware_workstation_pro_176/) provided valuable insights into solving this Secure Boot issue.

 5. **Key Enrollment**
    The script prompts you to import the signing key using `mokutil` and explains how to enroll it during system boot.